webpack/webpack.js.org/src/content/api/module-methods.md

 W> Note that setting `webpackIgnore` to `true` opts out of code splitting.

 `webpackChunkName`: A name for the new chunk.
 Since webpack 2.6.0, the placeholders `[index]` and `[request]` are supported within the given string to an incremented number or the actual resolved filename respectively.
-Adding this comment will cause our separate chunk to be named [my-chunk-name].js instead of just [id].js.
+Adding this comment will cause our separate chunk to be named [my-chunk-name].js instead of [id].js.

 `webpackMode`: Since webpack 2.6.0, different modes for resolving dynamic imports can be specified.
 The following options are supported: